 Our research shows that climate change, economic uncertainty and healthcare are three of the most pressing issues for people currently.
 We know that cities offer huge potential to help tackle our climate crisis, but we need a holistic, people centred approach, connecting health strategies to climate strategies, while decarbonising and building better access to health services.

 We’re supporting our hometown of Hull through the Oh Yes!
 Net Zero programme.
 Everyone from local to multi-national businesses are working to tackle their CO2 emissions.
 We're also supporting a local pilot to retrofit air source heat pumps into council housing stock, to drive energy efficiency and lower energy bills for residents.

 We recognise the importance of embedding sustainability into every aspect of our business, from our supply chains to our partnerships.
 We are taking steps to reduce our greenhouse gas emissions in our operations and supply chain.
 For example, all of our manufacturing sites in the EU and US use 100% renewable power.
 And all our new product innovations are subject to rigorous stages of sustainability approval.

 Healthier cities, healthier lives, on the path to net zero

-At COP27, we hosted an event exploring the effects of climate change on cities and the health of the people who live in them.
-It captured perspectives from city experts to help accelerate progress on UN SDG11 (to make cities inclusive, safe, resilient and sustainable).
-The panel also explored how a people-centred approach to the net zero transition can drive greater equality in health, wellbeing, and economic opportunity.
+At COP27, we’re hosting an event exploring the effects of climate change on cities and the health of the people who live in them.
+It will capture perspectives from city experts to help accelerate progress on UN SDG11 (to make cities inclusive, safe, resilient and sustainable).
+The panel will also explore how a people-centred approach to the net zero transition can drive greater equality in health, wellbeing, and economic opportunity.

 More information at: